giordano-lucas/Tesco-Extension/index.md

 ## Naive Analysis
 In this naive Analysis will not take into account the geographical aspect of the dataset.
 Since we only want to get a feeling about how k-means performs with the ```tesco``` data, we will select a subset of the dataset for this analysis.
 To be as precise as possible we study the smallest aggregation level for the entire year period.

+### Standard K-means analysis : silhouette and sse
+The followings cells aim at choosing which value of ```k``` leads to a good clustering assignment.
+The standard procedure for doing so is to look at the ```silhouette``` and ```sse``` plots.

+{% include_relative images/naive-metrics.png %}

+The elbow method applied on the SSE graph seems to indicate that 2 and 3  might be relevant choices of ```k``` for this dataset.
+Moreover, the silhouette graph also suggests that these values are fair tradeoffs between the goodness of the fit and the number of clusters.
+By curiosity, we will also keep k=4 as one of the best candidates.

+To analyze deeper the values of the silhouettes scores obtained for our candidates we plot the silhouettes score obtained by each data points of each cluster.

+{% include_relative images/naive-silhouette.png %}

+Silhouette scores can be interpreted as follows :
+ * 1  indicate that the sample is far away from the neighboring clusters
+ * 0  indicates that the sample is on or very close to the decision boundary between two neighboring clusters
+ * <0 indicate that those samples might have been assigned to the wrong cluster.

+Only for ```k = 4```, we observe higher variability scores (inside clusters) what indicates that the clustering might not be so good.
+However, for all k, we do not have the presence of clusters with below-average (red dotted line) silhouette scores which is a good point.

 ### K-means 2D visualisation